jisc-services/Public-Documentation/PublicationsRouter/v2/api/Packaging.md

 ### http://purl.org/net/sword/package/SimpleZip

 This is [SWORDv2](http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html#iris)'s native package format.
-It confirms to the following specification:
+It is essentially a standard zip file format, restricted to a flat structure.
+It conforms to the following specification:

 1. Only contains files in a flat structure, does not contain folders
 2. May contain an arbitrary number of files of any format